qatrackplus/qcpump/docs/pumps/dqa3_grouped.rst

 Host
-    Enter the host name of the Firebird database server you want to connect to Database
+    Enter the host name of the Firebird database server you want to connect to

+Database
     Enter the path to the database file you want to connect to on the server.
     For example C:\Users\YourUserName\databases\Sncdata.fdb

 User
-    Enter the username you want to use to connect to the database with Password
+    Enter the username you want to use to connect to the database with

+Password
-    Enter the password you want to use to connect to the database with Port
+    Enter the password you want to use to connect to the database with

+Port
-    Enter the port number that the Firebird Database server is listening on Driver
+    Enter the port number that the Firebird Database server is listening on

+Driver
     Select the database driver you want to use.
 Use firebirdsql unless you have a good reason not to.

 History Days
     Enter the number of prior days you want to look for data to import.
 If you are importing historical data you may want to temporarily set this to a large number of days (i.e. to get the last years worth of data set History days to 365) but normally a small number of days should be used to minimize the number of records fetched.

+Results group time interval (min)
+    Enter the time interval (in minutes) for which results should be grouped together.
+That is to say, for Beam & Geometry checks how large of a time window should be used to consider MPC results part of the same session.
+This value should be a little bit longer than the typical time it takes you to run all

+Wait for results (min)
+    Wait this many minutes for more results to be written to disk before uploading grouped results.
+In order to ensure all results from an MPC session, are written to disk, QCPump will wait this many minutes after the most recent Results.csv file it finds for a given machine before uploading results to QATrack+.

+Beam Types
+    Select which beam types (Photon, Electron, All) you want to include for this pump.
+It is a good idea to create separate pumps for electrons and photons and corresponding test lists in QATrack+ for recording photon & electron results seperately.
+The Photon option will include FFF & wedged beams.

 Creating a Read-Only User for QCPump